 Of course, be sure to talk this all through with your client early on so that logistics can be worked out.

-Making sure your focus is perfectly placed is crucial!
-There’s nothing worse than seeing a great expression and composition, only to find that the focus is off and the image is not usable.
+Making sure your focus is placed in the correct spot is crucial!
+There’s nothing worse than seeing a great expression and composition, but the focus is off.
+The image is not usable.

-For headshots, you should always focus on the eye that’s closest to camera.
+For taking headshots, you should always focus on the eye that’s closest to the camera.

 Keep in mind that the client doesn’t need to see 5 versions of the same image.
-If there are similar images, there should be a noticeable difference in expression or pose to give the client images.
+There should be a noticeable difference in expression or pose for similar pictures.

-Extra touches like teeth whitening and skin smoothing, however, are often welcomed!
+Extra touches like teeth whitening and skin smoothing are often welcomed!
 While you want to keep those edits subtle, the idea is to present your client in a crisp, fresh, and polished light.

-Headshot photography can be a fun way to get started with portraits or work your way up to corporate clients.
-But hey’re not always as simple as they seem.
-Keep practising, experimenting, and openly communicating with your client.
+Headshot photography can be a fun way to get started with portraits.
+Or you can use it to work your way up to corporate clients.

-Incorporate the above headshot photography tips and guidelines, and you’ll have a solid client list in no time!
+Incorporate these headshot photography tips, and you’ll have a solid client list in no time!

 A note from Josh, ExpertPhotography's Photographer-In-Chief: